Skip to content

 Sainsbury’s Bank Pet Insurance

-With Sainsbury’s Bank, you can take out a cat insurance policy as long as your cat is over 8 weeks and less than 10 years old.
-But if you take out a policy before they reach their 10th birthday, they’ll be covered for their remaining years as long as you keep renewing your policy without a break.
+With Sainsbury’s Bank, you can take out a cat insurance policy as long as your cat is over eight weeks and less than ten years old.
+But if you take out a policy before they reach their tenth birthday, they’ll be covered for their remaining years as long as you keep renewing your policy without a break.

 How to care for a moggie

-Moggies are easy to care for.
-They need a balanced diet and lots of exercise to keep them in good condition.
+Moggies are great for first-time pet owners as they’re pretty easy to care for.
+Like with most cats, your moggie needs a balanced diet and lots of exercise to keep them healthy and their coat in good condition.
 They’re known to enjoy their food and can easily become overweight.
 This is a problem especially if they’re kept indoors.
-They have low grooming needs and so are considered to be low maintenance.
+They also have low grooming needs and are considered to be low maintenance.

 Feeding and nutrition

-Moggies like their food (and hunting for extra treats as well) so can be prone to getting fat.
-Measuring out their food according to the recommended portion size on the food packet can help to maintain them at a healthy weight.
-Feeding at set times instead of allowing your cat to graze all day and holding back on treats is also important.
+Moggies like their food (and hunting for extra treats as well) so can be prone to putting on weight.
+Bear this in mind and stick to the feeding instructions on the packaging to help maintain their weight.
+It can also help to feed them at set times - instead of allowing your cat to graze all day and keep an eye on the number of tasty treats you give them.

 Grooming

 Moggies are good at grooming themselves.
-Their short coats do not shed much hair and a weekly brush is all they need to keep their coat looking good.
+Their short coats do not shed much hair and a weekly brush is all they need to keep their coat in good condition.

 Training

-Moggies are intelligent and will pick up toilet or litter training quickly.
-They can also be trained to walk on a lead.
+While training may typically be associated with dogs, cats can learn tricks too.
+For the best luck, train your kitten from an early age.
+Moggies are intelligent and will pick up toilet or litter training quickly and can even be trained to walk on a lead.

 Temperament and behaviour

-Just as moggies come in a variety of colours and patterns, shapes and sizes, they can have a variety of personalities.
+Just as moggies come in a variety of colours, patterns and sizes, they can have a range of personalities too.
 Some may be shy and clingy, others more independent and adventurous.
-However, most are affectionate and easy going and will fit in with other family pets, including cat-friendly dogs.
+The majority are affectionate and will fit in with other family pets, including cat-friendly dogs.
 They are generally good with children and make great pets for first-time cat owners.
-If you want a lap cat, they’ll be happy to curl up on your lap for an afternoon nap.
+If you’re lucky, they’ll be happy to curl up on your lap for an afternoon nap.

 They have a high prey drive so expect them to be good hunters.
 They’ll happily spend their time looking for extra food so be prepared for ‘small gifts’.